DataDog/hiring-engineers/answers.md

 _Is there anything creative you would use Datadog for?_

-I think it would be fascinating to have a Datadog visualize various genetic and environmental factors that might affect states where the population has high Covid-19 risks.
-It would be very interesting to have a dashboard that would display what communities are being most affected by the pandemic.
+I think it would be fascinating to have a Datadog visualize of various genetic and environmental factors that might affect states where the population has high Covid-19 contacts.
+It would be interesting to have a dashboard that would display communities being most affected by the pandemic and if there are any related factors such as age, race, gender, and where they live.